There is plenty of information and ideas in our pages of Panama Sights.

-- It is hot in Panama all year round, so really the only way you will be cold is in air-conditioning.
-This is a possibility on any bus, and very likely in restaurants and visitor centers.
+- Realistically the only way you will be cold is in air-conditioning.
+This is extremely likely on any bus, and very likely in restaurants and visitor centers.

 - If you are joining a small boat tour you might like a light jacket, in case you get wet and then become cold in the wind.
 As soon as you stop moving you will be hot again!